liyichen-cly/TMEA/README.md

-# TMEA
-[NeurIPS 2024] Tackling Uncertain Correspondences for Multi-Modal Entity Alignment
+# [NeurIPS 2024] Tackling Uncertain Correspondences for Multi-Modal Entity Alignment

-Coming soon ...
+Codes for the paper titled "Tackling Uncertain Correspondences for Multi-Modal Entity Alignment", published in Proceedings of the 38th Annual Conference on Neural Information Processing Systems (NeurIPS'2024).